milonmaze/privacy-terms-observatory-beta/www.marcus.com/us/en/privacy-policy.md

 Download/Print

-Privacy Policy for Goldman Sachs Bank USA’s Consumer & Small Business Platforms and Goldman Sachs & Co.
-LLC's Marcus Invest
+Privacy Policy for Goldman Sachs Bank USA’s Consumer & Small Business Platforms
 1. Introduction; What This Privacy Policy Covers; and Notice at Collection

 Your privacy is important to us.
 The purpose of this Privacy Policy (as updated from time-to-time, this “Privacy Policy”) is to explain how we collect, use, disclose and protect personal information.
 This Privacy Policy applies to (i) the Marcus by Goldman Sachs website, currently located at https://www.marcus.com, the Marcus by Goldman Sachs mobile app, and any other website, mobile app, or email associated with the above that is owned or operated by us, and on which this Privacy Policy appears or is linked, (ii) the Products, and (iii) any other Goldman Sachs consumer, small business, and digital advisory solutions businesses that link to this Privacy Policy, collectively, the “Services.”
 This Privacy Policy also covers the personal information we collect from social media sites or pages associated with our Services and your interactions with our digital advertising campaigns.